crashoverride777/swifty-ads/README.md

 - Step 1: Copy the AdsHelper.swift file into your project

-- Step 2: Copy the google Frame work folder found in the sample project into your own project or download the latest version from googles website.
+- Step 2: Copy the google Frame work folder found in the sample project into your own project or download the latest version from googles website (https://developers.google.com/admob/ios/download)

 - Step 3: In your project you will need to add multiple frameworks for adMob to work and the errors to go away.
 So  lets go through them as listed by google (https://developers.google.com/admob/ios/quick-start?hl=en
- ) Go to Targets - BuildPhases - LinkBinaries and click the + button and search for and than add each of these frameworks: AdSupport, AudioToolbox, AVFoundation, CoreGraphics, CoreMedia, CoreTelephony, EventKit, EventKitUI, MessageUI, StoreKit, SystemConfiguration
+ ).
+Go to Targets - BuildPhases - LinkBinaries and click the + button and search for and than add each of these frameworks: AdSupport, AudioToolbox, AVFoundation, CoreGraphics, CoreMedia, CoreTelephony, EventKit, EventKitUI, MessageUI, StoreKit, SystemConfiguration

 - Step 4: Add the google framework itself.
- Click the + button again and than press the "Add Other" button and search your project for the folder you copied at Step 2 containing the googleframeworks file.
+ Click the + button again and than press the "Add Other" button and search your project for the folder you copied at Step 2 containing the googleframework file.
 Once you added that file search for it as you did in step 3 and add it.
 This should bring your total linked binary (framework) count to 12

-- Step 6: In your app delegate underneath import UIKit write the following
+- Step 6: In your app delegate underneath ```import UIKit``` write the following
 ```
 import iAd
 ```